Skip to content

 8. Largest church in the world

-Hagia Sophia isn’t just an average neighbourhood chapel – it has divine proportions.
+This isn’t just an average neighbourhood chapel – it has divine proportions.
 Justinian crafted the greatest cathedral up to that time, stretching far and wide, reaching towards the heavens.
 After its completion, Hagia Sophia claimed the title of the largest cathedral in the world.
 It held this prestigious position for an impressive 1,000 years (until the construction of the Seville Cathedral).
-The Seville Cathedral eventually stole the Hagia Sophia’s crown in the 16th century.
+The Seville Cathedral eventually stole its crown in the 16th century.
 But hey, it had an incredible reign, didn’t it?

 9. A religious chameleon of Istanbul